epanadero/crowds-protocol-simulation/README.md

 user[id=1] connected with (user[id=0], user[id=2])
 user[id=2] connected with (user[id=1])

+*corrupted-file
-3. corrupted-file: The ids of the corrupt users, one id per line (0, num_users-1]
+The ids of the corrupt users, one id per line (0, num_users-1]

+*users-file
-4. users-file: One id per line for the users that will attempt to send a message, duplicates are allowed of course, ids of users found in corrupted-file are not allowed in this file
+One id per line for the users that will attempt to send a message, duplicates are allowed of course, ids of users found in corrupted-file are not allowed in this file

+*broken-paths
-5. broken-paths: The number of paths the corrupted users can break for each sending
+The number of paths the corrupted users can break for each sending

+*fix-strategy
-6. fix-strategy: Can be "initiator" or "last-honest".
+Can be "initiator" or "last-honest".
 If broken-paths is 0, the this is never applied.
 Still, it must be provided.
 This determines the recovery method applied when an adversary breaks a path.
 If set to "initiator", then the sender must rebuild the path from the beginning.
 If set to "last-honest", then the previous user before the corrupt user that just detected them must try to forward again.